Samuels-Development/sd-zonecreator/README.md

 ### Opening the Zone Creator

-Use the command to open the zone creator interface:
+Use the command to open the zone creator interface: (it's locked to group.admin)

 ```
 /zonecreator